Why 82% of Long Distance Relationships Don’t Work

 But first of all, it’s important to put this statement in context.

-Do the majority of long distance relationships fail?
+Does the majority of long distance relationships fail?
 Is it true?

 82% of couples in long distance relationship put an end to their adventure after finally moving in together, according to the Ohio State University.